San Francisco County Transportation Authority

 Transportation Authority Board

 The Transportation Authority was created under state law and is a separate legal entity from the City and County of San Francisco.
-Transportation Authority Board members elect a chair every January.
-The chair appoints the members and chairs of the board’s two committees and serves as an ex-officio member on the committees.
+Transportation Authority Board members elect a chair and vice chair every January.

 Our board meets twice monthly to receive updates on transportation projects, allocate funding, and make decisions on project planning and delivery.